ivklisurova/django_ToDo_List/README.md

 ### General info
-Personal project for sample ToDo app.
-A task management app to help you stay organized and manage your day-to-day using Django.
+Task management Django app to help you stay organized and manage your day-to-day.

 ### Built With
 - Django